 One of the world’s most popular cloud-based customer relationship management (CRM) platforms, the software is designed to help companies across sectors plan and optimize their sales processes.

-First, let’s take a moment to understand the role of Salesforce reports in the business world.
+But first, let’s take a moment to understand the role of Salesforce reports in the business world.

-What Is A Salesforce Report?
+What Is a Salesforce Report?

-Consolidating data from several sources, reports assist users in identifying relevant salesforce KPIs and, consequently, trends that will allow them to formulate strategies that improve efficiency and boost productivity, enhancing internal communication across the board.
+Consolidating data from several sources, reports assist users in identifying relevant KPIs and, consequently, trends that will allow them to formulate strategies that improve efficiency and boost productivity, enhancing internal communication across the board.

 Sales reports in Salesforce help companies to scale and grow.
 While the platform is effective as a standalone solution, businesses can further catalyze their success by combining it with additional tools, mainly a dashboard creator that can generate invaluable actionable insights.